 Welcome to Ready-to-Grow Gardens!
-We are an edible garden company that helps others grow organic vegetables, herbs and fruits all year in Miami and South Florida.
+We are an edible garden company that helps others grow organic vegetables, herbs and fruit all year in Miami/South Florida.

 We help others grow food as locally as possible by designing, installing and maintaining edible gardens for homes, schools, restaurants, offices, and public spaces.

-We also provide a wide range of supplies you might need for your garden, including compost, organic fertilizer, organic pesticides, mulch, and an excellent selection of organically grown fruit, vegetable, and herb plants.
-Being in our unique South Florida climate, one can grow tasty edible plants all year long.
+We also provide a wide range of supplies you might need for your garden, including compost, organic fertilizer, mulch, and an excellent selection of fruit, vegetable, and herb plants.
+In our unique South Florida climate, one can grow tasty edible plants all year.

-For more information about our edible garden services or to set up an installation or consultation contact Dylan Terry at email@example.com, or 786-436-7703.
 In-person consultations are usually $50-$75 (depending on location).
-We also provide free consultations over the phone using photos and google maps.
-If interested in just purchasing edible plants, we can sell them from our nursery by appointment ($50 minimum order) or deliver to you ($100 minimum order).
+We can also provide free consultations using photos and google maps.
+If interested in just purchasing edible plants, we can sell them from our nursery BY APPOINTMENT or deliver to you ($100 minimum order).